13-Day Self-Drive Tour of the Ring Road of Iceland with the Snaefellsnes Peninsula & the Westfjords

 • More

-Today, you'll visit the Snaefellsjokull glacier.
+Today, you'll have even more time to admire Snaefellsjokull Glacier.
 Aside from being one of Iceland's most incredible glaciers, Snaefellsjokull is rich in folklore.
-For centuries, the superstitious Icelanders considered the glacier an ancient energy source, mystery, and mysticism.

-They believed many of the Snaefellsjokull glacier's rock formations were trolls.
+For centuries, superstitious Icelanders considered the glacier an ancient energy source.
+They believed many of the Snaefellsjokull Glacier's rock formations were trolls.
 These mystical creatures were said to have been petrified by sunlight, turning them into rocks.
-Others also claim that the rock formations were homes of the hidden people.

-After spending time in Snaefellsjokull, you may drive 10.8 miles (17.4 kilometers) to Vatnshellir and join a cave tour.
-The Vatnshellir cave is one of the country's oldest lava tubes, formed after an eruption about 8,000 years ago.
+After spending some time in Snaefellsjokull National Park, you will drive 10.8 miles (17.4 kilometers) to Vatnshellir, where you could join an optional cave tour.
+The Vatnshellir Cave is one of the country's oldest lava tubes, formed after an eruption about 8,000 years ago.
 It measures 656 long (200 meters) with a depth of 114 feet (35 meters).

 After an exciting day of exploring, hiking, and taking pictures, you'll spend another night in the Snaefellsnes area.